journalprivacyconfidentiality/jpc-docs/sop/SOP-latex.md

 ## Wrap-up
 - Check the article metadata for funding information, and cross-check with the manuscript (acknowledgements, title page, footnote) - fill in if necessary
+- Cross-check Keywords with any keywords given in the manuscript